chimera-linux/cports/Packaging.md

   and optionally the recursive flag (`True` or `False`).
 The third field is a regular permissions integer, e.g. `0o755`.
 This can be used when the package creates a new group or user and needs to have files that are owned by that.
-Keep in mind that the `suid` checks and so on still happen, so if you make the permissions `suid`, you also need to declare the file in `suid_files`.
 The permissions are applied in the order the fields are added in the dictionary.
+Note that all setuid/setgid files as well as files with xattrs in the security namespace must have an explicit mode set here, otherwise they will not be allowed.
+That means any suid file installed by a package without the template re-declaring its mode is forbidden; the primary purpose is to make sure the packager knows what kind of mode it needs to have.
 * `file_xattrs` *(dict)* A dictionary of strings to dictionaries, where the string keys are file paths (relative to the package, e.g. `usr/foo`) and the dicts contain mappings of extended attribute names to values.